reed9999/neural-networks-and-deep-learning/README.md

 Then run ```python main.py``` from the src directory to execute the main functionality.

 ## The two experiments
+Two questions have emerged in my mind and led me to do further experimentation:

-1. Does the last layer of neurons produce something humans can identify as looking like a 0, 1, 2,...
-9?
+1. If we quantify the probabilities of a "pulse" making it through all layers of neurons, we can get a set of 28 x 28 maps of probabilities for each pixel in the images. **Does this map should produce something humans can identify as looking somewhat like the numerals 0, 1, 2, etc.?**

-2. If I tweak the initial weights to match my intuition about "What an eight (for example) looks like," does that improve predictive power?
+2. **If I tweak the initial weights to match intuition about, for example, "What an eight looks like," does that improve predictive power?**

+It seems like it should, because the initial weights have less learning to do, but it's not that simple.
+As in (1) I'm really interested in the cross product of all the matrices for all the different levels.
+As a first approximation, can I seed the weights in just one layer?
+Does this encourage the other layers to end up with something like an identity matrix?

 ## Next steps
+(needs update)
 - Parameter so we can run in "classic mode" or in whatever I want to call the jimmied version.
 - Save results!
 No need to run every time.